 2012-13: Bertuzzi skated in 43 regular season games for Guelph in his second season, missing over two months after suffering a neck injury with concussion-like symptoms at the end of October.
 He finished the season with 13 goals and 9 assists and was -2 with 68 penalty minutes.
 Guelph once again finished fourth in the Midwest Division, behind OHL champion London, Owen Sound and Kitchener.
 Bertuzzi was scoreless with an even plus/minus and 14 penalty minutes in the five-game first round series with Kitchener.
 Ranked 207th amongst North American skaters in Central Scouting’s final rankings, Bertuzzi was selected by Detroit in the second round (58th overall) of the 2013 NHL Draft.

-Known as a high-energy, high-effort player, Bertuzzi has limited offensive upside.
+Known as a high-energy, high-effort player, Bertuzzi has some offensive upside.
 He did display better offensive skills towards the end of the 2012-13 season but his bread and butter remains his ability to get under the skin of opponents but he has emerged as an opportunistic goal scorer during his junior career.
 Bertuzzi is not afraid to fight and he forechecks hard with consistency.

 Bertuzzi returned to the Guelph Storm in 2014-15 for his fourth season of junior hockey.
 Signed to an entry-level contract by the Red Wings, he could make his pro debut as soon as the Storm's playoff run ends.
 He will challenge for a spot in Detroit's training camp next fall but will likely begin the year with the AHL's Grand Rapids Griffins.
 Long-term he projects as an aggressive second or third line forward who can contribute on the scoresheet and will use his combativeness to his advantage.